cnerg/cnerg.github.com/community/people/ljj/index.md

 ## Education

-* University of Wisconsin--Madison [Ph.D. in Nuclear Engineering and Engineering Physics, current]
+* University of Wisconsin-–Madison [Ph.D. in Nuclear Engineering and Engineering Physics, current]
-* University of Wisconsin--Madison [M.S. in Nuclear Engineering and Engineering Physics, 2014]
+* University of Wisconsin-–Madison [M.S. in Nuclear Engineering and Engineering Physics, 2014]
-* University of Wisconsin--Madison [B.S. in Nuclear Engineering, 2014]
+* University of Wisconsin-–Madison [B.S. in Nuclear Engineering, 2014]
 * Oak Creek High School [valedictorian, 2009]